ashki23/Python-notes/python-lib.md

 os.environ ## returns all the envs as ENV:PATH
 ```

-### Unix style pathname pattern expansion (`glob`)
+### Glob

-The glob module finds all the pathnames matching a specified pattern
+Unix style pathname pattern expansion (`glob`) module finds all the
-according to the rules used by the Unix shell, although results are
+pathnames matching a specified pattern according to the rules used by
-returned in arbitrary order.
+the Unix shell, although results are returned in arbitrary order.

 ``` python
 import glob